 npm run build

-If it reproduces, you can iterate locally.
-If local still passes, the gap is env vars or CI image — jump to Step 4.
+If it reproduces, iterate locally until green.
+If local still passes, the gap is platform env vars or the CI image itself, so jump to Step 4.

 Step 2: Check the lockfile is in the most recent commit